-In this English conversation we talk about travelling through airports that speak a different language than us.
-Hear about some of the experiences where it was really helpful to know a basic level of the language while travelling and communicating important information.
-This is our full Free English Conversation for the month and it is available on our English Podcast and website.
+Take a trip with us and explore a Real English Conversation.
+Amy and Curtis talk about traveling through airports with people who speak a different language than them.
+Hear about some of the experiences where it was really helpful to know a basic level of another language while traveling and communicating important information.

 Real English Conversation Tip:

-How to talk about different time zones when you are travelling or you need to set up an appointment with someone who lives in another part of the world.
+How to talk about different time zones when you are traveling or you need to set up an appointment with someone who lives in another part of the world.

 English Podcast Transcription Preview:

 Amy: Hey, guys, this is Amy and Curtis, and today we're going to do a conversation that one of our listeners actually suggested to us.
 So who was that?

 Curtis: That was Alfredo.
 And he's living in Venezuela.